nellshamrell/ops_for_developers/03_Hand_Crafting_A_Web_Server.md

 SSH into your VM from the new shell as the deploy user following the appropriate guidelines below.

 Vagrant VMs are a little complicated to ssh into outside of the normal vagrant commands.
-In the same directory as your Vagrant file run:
+In the same directory as your Vagrant file (but NOT within the Vagrant machine itself) run:

 ```bash
 (local) $ vagrant ssh-config > vagrant-ssh